 I think the whole canvas was a little overwhelming for Little Man.
 I tried to just let him go to town on his own while I did some other things, but he couldn’t really focus enough to finish on his own.
 It actually got easier the more paint was on it, and I just encouraged him to find white spots that wanted some color.
 Then we pretended the white spots were asking for specific colors to be painted.

 I had him paint the sides of the canvas, but if you wanted to leave them white, you could easily just use some painter’s tape to keep them clean.

 Once the canvas is completely covered in paint, while it’s still wet, use a craft knife to loosen the edges of each letter and peel off.
 You can see it’s not 100% perfect, but I think it adds charm.
 The letters would have come out a little cleaner if the canvas had been painted faster, but there’s only so fast a 3-year-old can paint. 🙂 Places where the paint dried before we peeled the letters off are a little jagged.

 Little Man wanted to show you where it hangs in his room.
 He’s very proud of it!

 And there it is!
 All done.

 With this technique, you could make several pieces.
+The Silhouette is such a versatile machine!
 You can make an alphabet as I’ve shown you, or try numbers or a short phrase that has meaning to you, or your child’s name.
+(Check out this other piece I made a similar way!)
 I love this project because you get to decorate your kid’s room with something cool, and your kid gets to decorate his/her room with something they made themselves and can be proud of.
 A win-win!

 For another children’s painting project, check out my Wrapping Paper Masterpiece post!